Q: Who is RL Property Management Group, Inc.?

 A: RLPMG is a residential property management company located in Columbus, Ohio.

-Why should I choose RL Property Management Group to manage my property?
+Q: Why should I choose RL Property Management Group to manage my properties?

 A: No fanfare here, we simply do what we say we are going to do.
 Our clients tell us this age-old business requirement is hard to find these days.